-Yale & Towne Manufacturing Co., Stamford, Connecticut - 3 movements, Type D & E
+Yale & Towne Manufacturing Co., Stamford, Connecticut - 3 movements, Type B, D & E

 An interesting aside is the fact that both Seth Thomas and E. Howard were companies that made a full line of clocks and watches.
 From large tower clocks (for public buildings) to domestic clocks to watches as well as movements for time locks.
 Click here to see a medium sized Seth Thomas and Howard tower clock.